real34/front-commerce-lite-upward/README.md

 ## Going in production

-Did Front-Commerce Lite made you think that this stack is viable enough for your project?
+Convinced that Front-Commerce Lite’s stack is viable enough for your project?
 If yes, **we achieved our goal!**

 You now have several solutions: